Public Safety Benefits

-Crime rate in Montreal is ranked low by residents and public security safety is very high but still, follow your instincts, create your own list of public safey tips and make sure they all are put into good use.
+Crime rate in Montreal is ranked low by residents and public security safety is very high but still, follow your instincts, create your own list of public safety tips and make sure they all are put into good use.

-Human nature has its dark side, but if we care, if we feel responsible and if we collaborate, we can help create a very neighbourly and very friendly atmosphere in each of our areas and streets.
+Human nature has its dark side, but if we care, if we feel responsible and if we collaborate, we can help create a very neighborly and very friendly atmosphere in each of our areas and streets.

 Safety Tips in an Urban City

 confident in your walking, moving with confidence and with a sense